DEPORTATION & REMOVAL

 Political Asylum

 Persons in removal proceedings may be able to apply for political asylum.
-Even if a person has already applied for asylum with the U.S. Citizenship and Immigration Services, one is permitted to apply again in removal proceedings.
-What’s more, the Immigration Judge does not make a decision based on the previous application.
-An asylum application filed in removal proceedings is considered a new application.
-It is also one of the few forms of relief available to persons who entered illegally or with false documents.
+Even if a person has already applied for asylum with the U.S. Citizenship and Immigration Services, one is permitted to have their asylum case reassessed by the Immigration Judge.
+Asylum also one of the few forms of relief available to persons who entered illegally or with false documents.

 Waivers